Serrindipity/cogfoundations/docs/09-reasoning.md

 Deductive reasoning is concerned with syllogisms in which the conclusion follows logically from the premises.
 Consider the following example about preparing for a vacation:

-1. Premise:If it is warm, one needs shorts and t-shirts.
+> Premise: If it is warm, one needs shorts and t-shirts.
-2. Premise: It is warm in Spain during summer.
+> Premise: It is warm in Spain during summer.
-3. Conclusion: Therefore, one needs shorts and t-shirts in Spain.
+> Conclusion: Therefore, one needs shorts and t-shirts in Spain.

 In this example it is obvious that the premises are about rather general information and the resulting conclusion is about a more special case which can be inferred from the two premises.
 We will now differentiate between the two major kinds of syllogisms: categorical and conditional syllogisms.